emprax/Xtender/README.md

 What this adds to the already consistent visitor pattern are improvements to adhere even more to the [SOLID](https://en.wikipedia.org/wiki/SOLID) design principles, which most notably are:

 - **Single-responsibility principle**: Every segment applies an operation for a single concrete type.
-- **Open-closed principle**: When the object structure (consisting of some objects with a common parent) is extended with more concrete typed objects, the visitor structure could simply be extended by adding a new segment to the collection of visitor segments instead of modifying the visitor class.
+- **Open-closed principle**: When the object structure (consisting of objects with a common parent) is extended with more concrete typed objects, the visitor structure could simply be extended by adding a new segment to the collection of visitor segments instead of modifying the visitor class itself.
-- **Liskov's substitution principle**: The abstractions of the segments are simple and generic enough that these abstractions work perfectly as a basis for every type of segment that is added to the structure.
+- **Liskov's substitution principle**: The abstraction of a segment is simple and generic in that it works perfectly as a base-line for every type of segment that is added to the structure.
 A segment abstraction does not contain more methods or data than what is commonly understood between segments.
 - **Interface segregation principle**: The interface of the segments does only contain what is necessary.
-More behaviors are separated into multiple different abstractions when needed.
+Other behaviors are separated from the existing abstractions and put into different abstractions when needed.
-- **Dependency inversion principle**: The library components are all depending on abstractions instead of concrete implementations.
+- **Dependency inversion principle**: Each components in this library depends on abstractions instead of concrete implementations.

 ### Chain-based

-The first version that was considered when implementing the Xtender library has been the use of the Decorator Pattern/Chain-of-responsibility Pattern, because of its pipeline and request-handler-style-as-segments approach.
-It provides a natural way of extension by linking the segments and checking the input.
+The first version that was considered when implementing the Xtender library has been through the use of the Decorator Pattern/Chain-of-responsibility Pattern, because of its pipeline and request-handler-style-as-segments approach.
+It provides a natural way of extension by linking the segments and checking the input, providing extendable and flexible choice.

 ![Xtender-V1](docs/Xtender-V1.png)

 It comes down to an approach where a client is used that holds a reference to the root-segment in the chain.
-The client executes the operation process by simply calling the entry-point on the root-segment and then traverses through the chain until it finds the suitable segment that can accept the type of the object that is inputted and puts that object into the Extend method of the selected segment.
+The client executes the operation process by simply calling the entry-point on the root-segment and then traverses through the chain until it finds the suitable segment that can accept the type of the object that is inputted.
 This detection is achieved by doing a type check, and when matching, casting the object to the specific concrete implementation it is specified to be.
-For a short chain there is no major problem in this approach, although, when adding more segments to the chain, it takes longer on average to find the matching segment.
-The complexity of this solution is therefore of O(n).
+Then it puts that object into the Extend method of the selected segment.
+For a short chain this is a viable solution, however, when adding more segments to the chain, it will on average take longer to find the matching segment over time.
+The complexity of this solution is therefore of O(n), when put in Big-O notation.
 It has the tendency to move away from a constant efficiency.

 ### Hash-map based

 A second version was established to solve the aforementioned disadvantage in efficiency.
-The main difference with this version and the aformentioned one is that the handlers/segments are stored in a dictionary instead of chaining them together.
+The main difference, compared to the previous version, is that the handlers/segments are stored in a dictionary instead of chaining them together.

 ![Xtender-V2](docs/Xtender-V2.png)

 The dictionary (a map-like structure implemented with a hash-map) is a well-known collective data-structure that can save a value on a location that is linked to a key.
 The key can be of any data-type and the dictionary calculates a hash-value for that key, which indicates its index in memory.
 The search functionality of the dictionary is known to be of complexity O(1).
 Implementing a dictionary as a registry for storing the different segments greatly increases search-efficiency by reducing the complexity introduced by the chain-based version.
-This version operates more constantly in speed and efficiency.
+This version has a more constant efficiency.

-*From version 3.1.0. of the Xtender.DependencyInjection package onwards, the control on the capacity of the dictionaries in the full Xtender library packages are improved.
-Instead of having a default capacity of 31 records, the capacities of the dictionaries are now configured by means of the amount of registered extensions.*

 ## Coding Guide

-This section emphasizes the important components of the library through some coding examples.
-We first start with the definition of some of the components in regard to their purpose and location within an application. **Be aware** of both the stateful (with TState generics) and stateless versions of the library.
+This section emphasizes the important components of the library through different coding examples.
+First, we start with the definition of certain components, with the focus on their purpose and location within an application. **Be aware** of both the stateful (with TState generics) and stateless versions of the library.
 The state property that is provided by the stateful IExtender/IAsyncExtender is nothing more than a simple storage container for temporary data, because a normal visitor could also save such data inside its class fields/properties, so this is a nod to that ability.
 Nevertheless, the stateless version is there to support visiting without state storing.

 What has to be noted is that the stateful version of the IExtender/IAsyncExtender can be registered with both stateful and stateless versions of the extensions, though the stateless IExtender/IAsyncExtender can only use stateless extensions.
 The cause for this difference is that the stateful extensions could depend on state from the stateful IExtender/IAsyncExtender version, so the stateless IExtender/IAsyncExtender version is incompatible with that, whereas the stateless extensions do accept a higher abstraction of IExtender/IAsyncExtender, which the stateful IExtender/IAsyncExtender extends from, so nothing will be harmed there.